SteelCompendium/data-rules-md-dse/Classes By Level/Fury/Stormwight Kits.md

 #### Raden

 With this stormwight kit, you channel your primordial ferocity into the form of a rat, becoming mobile and elusive.
 Raden are associated with the wild nature of the rat, before cities became their habitat.
-This aspect is associated with the rat flood-a surge of corrupted water that draws forth hordes of rats.
+This aspect is associated with the rat flood—a surge of corrupted water that draws forth hordes of rats.

 ##### Aspect Benefits